Sump Pump

 #2 – Pressure / Temperature Rating Required

 Depending on the required pressure and temperature rating required (see ratings above), these ratings may impact the model of valve you can select.
 For example, the BSC sump pump check valves are only rated to 25 PSI at 140°F (60°C) whereas the PVC valve are suitable for 150 PSI at 72° F (22°C).
-NOTE: End blocking of all compression connections is required to prevent linear pipe movement / blow-off.
+NOTE: End blocking of all compression connections is required to prevent linear pipe movement or blow-off.

 #3 – Valve Size & Flow Velocity